 - Patient volume: Large, diverse patient population with a significant portion of children with special needs.
 Residents have a very active patient schedule exposing them to a wide range of pediatric dental procedures and diagnostically challenging cases.

 - Continuity of Care: The entire dental department is strongly committed to ensuring that children are seen by the same provider for the duration of resident training.
 Residents are scheduled with the same patients consistently and can build relationships with patients and families while closely following their treatment outcomes.

 - Staff: Attending faculty and supporting staff with long-term dedication to resident education.
 All faculty see their own patients every week in clinic alongside residents, which allows for daily mentoring and guidance.
-Residents are always supported by a dental assistant except certain elective orthodontic visits.
+Residents are always supported by a dental assistant except during certain elective orthodontic visits.

 - Behavior guidance: Extensive training and experience in the understanding and guidance of child behavior utilizing behavior guidance techniques including non-pharmacological methods, sedation, and general anesthesia.
-Residents complete more than 50 cases of sedation using midazolam (oral and intranasal), hydroxyzine, morphine, valium, and lorazepam.
+Residents complete more than 50 cases of oral conscious sedation using midazolam (oral and intranasal), hydroxyzine, morphine, valium, and lorazepam.